betogaona7/CompetitiveProgramming/Programming_languages/OOP-C++/README.md

     return 0;
 }
 ```

 ##### Deque
 It is  double-ended queue.
 It is optimized for rapid push and pop from its ends.
-It is most often uses as the default container for queues and stacks. ```#include <deque>```
+It is most often uses as the default container for queues and stacks. ```#include <deque>```.

 ```c++
 // print deque
 template <typename T>